Crafting User Interfaces and Brand Development for the Pensions Dashboards Programme

-I was invited to create and develop the UI designs for pension dashboard programme website with the requirement of communicating the project updates, decisions, next steps, and pension dashboard work progress with wider community and industry.
+I was invited to spearhead the creation and development of UI designs for the Pensions Dashboard Programme website.
+The goal was to effectively communicate project updates, decisions, next steps, and the progress of pension dashboard work to the wider community and industry.

 - Developing a comprehensive design library documentation;